electronicshaman/Diggings/packages/game/docs/specifications/prospecter_class_spec.md

 # Prospector Class Specification

+## Implementation Status: âœ… Resource Created

+The Prospector character resource has been implemented at `data/characters/prospector.tres` with full class mechanics, abilities, and card accessibility rules defined.

 ## Character Overview

 The **Prospector** represents the archetypal gold seeker - an independent fortune hunter driven by dreams of striking it rich.
 They embody the risk/reward nature of speculation and gambling that defined the gold rush era.